Creating an Auto Parts Keywords List for SEO

 Understanding the Road to Purchase

-The auto parts Road to Purchase is a winding one and its commonly accepted that shoppers take some type of path before purchasing.
-You should know what the automotive parts Road looks like before even starting your auto parts SEO strategy.
+The auto parts Road to Purchase is a winding one (usually called Path to Purchase but we like cars here).
+It’s commonly accepted that shoppers take some type of path before purchasing.
+You should have some idea of what the automotive parts Road to Purchase looks like before starting your auto parts SEO strategy.

 The Road to Purchase for car parts can vary a lot, depending on what part you’re optimizing for.
 For example, when a shopper needs an OEM part, it’s usually because something broke or wore out.
 It may not be a planned purchase.